eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 [PortfolioCharts.com](https://portfoliocharts.com/) is a great site to compare well-known, professionally recommended [portfolios](https://portfoliocharts.com/portfolios/) and to see how your chosen portfolio would have done in the past decades.
-There are many charts that **easily visualise** risk & volatility, uncertainty of returns and even financial independence.
+The site has many charts that **easily visualise** risk & volatility, the uncertainty of returns and even financial independence.
 I used the [portfolio builder](https://portfoliocharts.com/portfolio/my-portfolio/) with the inputs below ([my portfolio link](https://portfoliocharts.com/portfolio/my-portfolio/?shortcode=ZFRAXAD27AJ15ED15EJ03AL03AM03BK06BM03AO10GA05GB05FA05Z)) to analyse my target portfolio.
 I assume my 15% crypto to be American Small-Cap Growth (SCG) stocks (but crypto is more volatile and less correlated to stocks).